jasonustc/caffe-multigpu/README.md

-Here is the windows version of caffe forked in 04/10/2016.
+Here is the linux/windows compatible version of caffe forked from https://github.com/BVLC/caffe in 04/10/2016 .
 Multi-GPU is supported in this version.

 Tools: